tiyd-fee-2016-02/lessons/week-5/sass-101.md

 ## Sass

 Sass stands for "Sytnastically Awesome StyleSheets" and was created specifically to address some of CSS's shortcomings.
-It allows you to use variables, nested rules, and more to ramp your CSS up to the next level -- while providing DRY-er code over all.
+It allows you to use variables, nested rules, and more to take your CSS to the next level -- while providing DRY-er code overall.

 There's two Sass Syntaxes out there: `.scss` and `.sass`.
 The latter is older and not as powerful as `.scss`, so you'll be learning `.scss`.